joostkremers/pandoc-mode/docs/index.md

 This setup means that you do not need to switch the output format to `latex`, `context` or `html5` every time you wish to create a PDF, which can be practical if you’re also converting to another format.
-However, if you wish to change settings for PDF output, you **do** need to switch to the relevant output format.
+However, if you wish to change settings for PDF output, you *do* need to switch to the relevant output format.

 Note that for `latex`, `beamer` and `html`, you can use different PDF engines.
-For `latex` and `beamer`, these are `pdflatex` (the default), `xelatex` and `lualatex`, for `html` there are `wkhtmltopdf` (the default), `weasyprint` and `prince`.
+For `latex` and `beamer`, these are `pdflatex` (the default), `xelatex` and `lualatex`, for `html` there are `weasyprint` (the default), `wkhtmltopdf`, `prince` and a few others.
 If you wish to use a PDF engine other than the default, you need to set the option `pdf-engine`.

 ## Viewing the output

-After running Pandoc, you can view the output file with the option `View output file` in the menu (or `C-c / v`).
+After running Pandoc, you can view the output file with the option `View output file` in the menu.
 Emacs will try to display the file created during the most recent Pandoc run.
-Which viewer is used to display the output file depends on the output format (not on the output file’s extension, so that you can use different viewers for different output formats, even if their file extensions are identical.
+Which viewer is used to display the output file depends on the output format (not on the output file’s extension, so that you can use different viewers for different output formats, even if their file extensions are identical).
-For example, `docbook`, `jats`and `tei` all use `xml` as the file extension, but you may not want to use the same viewer for all of them).

 Viewers are defined in the customisation option `pandoc-viewers`.
 There are three types of viewers: you can choose to use Emacs itself as the